-Now that you’ve got an idea where Leap is hiding, you should be able to safely remove these unwanted files.
-As part of that, you will need to restore the system facility, Apphook to how it was before the infection.
+Now that you’ve got an idea of where Leap is hiding, you should be able to remove these unwanted files safely.
+As part of that, you will need to restore the system facility, Apphook, to how it was before the infection.
 This might mean downloading a new version.

 After moving the Leap files and application executables to the trash, it is always a sensible move to restart your Mac.
 This should restore your Mac to full working order.
 However, always be careful when doing any of this to make sure you don’t delete anything you need for your Mac to work properly.

 How to remove Leap: Safe and easy way